All Episodes

 McCain's just got his underwear in a wad.

-It's a personal thing he's got with Trump, and maybe some of it understandable.
+It's a personal thing he's got with Trump.

 It was clearly goosing McCain.

-McCain has taken it personally, and McCain's out there on foreign soil, ripping into Trump as unstable, and his administration is uh in disarray or what have you.
+And McCain's out there on foreign soil, ripping into Trump is unstable, and his administration is in disarray or what have you.

-I mean, this it's it's really beneath saying the McCain's filled with dignity don't it's beneath all of that.
+I mean, this, it's really beneath saying McCain's filled with dignity.

 And then Obama gets inaugurated, and I'm sure on Capitol Hill, there's a lot of people.

-You know, if we just go along with a guy and we praise Eric Holder, and that we can do a lot to ameliorate race relations.
+You know, if we just go along with a guy and we praise Eric Holder and that we can do a lot to ameliorate race relations.

-The point is Obama had steady cooperation based on the historical aspect of his presidency, not because of his agenda.
+The point is, Obama had steady cooperation based on the historical aspect of his presidency, not because of his agenda.

 The Republicans really didn't want to do much to stop Obama because they couldn't.